-If you are thinking of getting a house bunny or have just brought a bunny home for the first time then there is some simple bunny proofing you can do to make your home safe and help stop some of the damage from chewing behavior that can occur.
+When you bring a bunny home for the first time there is some simple bunny proofing you need to do to make your home safe and help stop some of the damage from normal chewing behavior.

-In this beginners guide to bunny proofing we cover some of the safety basics such as how best to hide away electrical cables as well as lots of tips and tricks veteran bunny owners have discovered to prevent damage to carpet, wallpaper, baseboards and other parts of your home.
+In this guide for first time bunny parents we cover some of the safety basics such as how best to protect electrical cables as well as lots of tips and tricks to prevent damage to carpet, wallpaper, baseboards and other parts of your home.

 Setting up an indoor enclosure

-This will also be the place where your best to start litter training which is essential if you are going to keep house bunnies.
+This will also be the best place to start litter training which is essential if you are going to keep house bunnies.

 Making electrical cables safe for your bunny